strongloop/strongloop.com2/_posts/2019-05-15-building-an-online-game-with-loopback-4-pt3.md

 ### Previously on Building an Online Game With LoopBack 4

-In the last episode, we used a third-party library to generate UUID and built relations between `character`, `weapon`, `aromr`, and `skill`.
+In the last episode, we used a third-party library to generate UUID and built relations between `character`, `weapon`, `armor`, and `skill`.

 Here are the previous episodes: